DipikaJothinathan/Tableau/README.md

 -> Tableau Prep Builder was used for data cleanup and joins

 2. Soccer vs American Footbal Dashboard:
--> Dashboard to analyze and predict the interest indexes in Football and Soccer
+-> Dashboard to analyze and predict the interest indexes in Football vs Soccer